Flavinhopr/Flavinhopr/README.md

 <h2>About me</h2>
 <p>
- My First contact with programming language was in a techical course of Industrial Automation, learning C/C++ and Java.
+ My First contact with programming language was in a technical course of Industrial Automation, learning C/C++ and Java.
 Since then, i never stopped learning and developing softwares.
 I'm currently learning web programming languages, such as: HTML, CSS and JavaScript.

 </p>